YD525/PhoenixEngine/README.md

 **PhoenixEngine** is a high-performance, multi-threaded language translation engine.
 It combines **AI-powered translation** with **context generation**, and features **text segmentation** and **priority-based ordering** to deliver more natural and context-aware results.

-With its flexible architecture and efficient processing capabilities, PhoenixEngine provides developers and users with a smooth, intelligent, and reliable translation experience.

 ---

 ## 💬 Community & Contribution